AbhinavMadahar/thesis/proposal/outline.md

           - (Gabriel et al, 2021)
             - TODO: fill
       - Prior work in this direction (twenty sentences)
-        - TODO: fill from (Lin et al, 2020)
+        - ~~TODO: fill from (Lin et al, 2020)~~
         - TODO: fill from (Shwartz V et al, 2022)
         - TODO: fill from (West P et al, 2021)
         - TODO: fill from (Qin L et al, 2021)
         - TODO: fill from (Bosselut A et al, 2021)
+        - ~~TODO: fill from (Bian N et al, 2023)~~
+        - ~~TODO: fill from (Liu J et al, 2021)~~
       - Potentially limitations of this direction (five sentences)
         - TODO: fill from (Branco R et al, 2021)
       - Statement that I will pursue this direction because it is the most promising (five sentences)
-        - Clarify that, because commonsense reasoning as a field is very young, only really gaining possibility a few years ago, it is very much conceivable that over the course of doing my thesis, new avenues will be opened, so this section is subject to change
+        - Clarify that, because commonsense reasoning as a field is very young, only really gaining possibility a few years ago (Choi Y, 2022), it is very much conceivable that over the course of doing my thesis, new avenues will be opened, so this section is subject to change
     - Improving commonsense reasoning systems' ability to generalise (five sentences)
       - Through improving transfer learning:
         - TODO: fill from (Kim YJ et al, 2022)
+  - Retrieval-based commonsense reasoning (five sentences)
+    - TODO: fill from (Wang H et al, 2021)
 - Finding better ways to apply commonsense reasoning to downstream tasks (five pages; two-hundred five sentences)
   - Explain that this is an example of branch work (five sentences)
   - Methods (ten sentences)